 These fees consist of fees associated with the annual audit of our consolidated financial statements, regulatory audits, the review of our periodic reports, accounting consultations, the review of registration statements and consents and related services normally provided in connection with statutory and regulatory filings and engagements.
-Regulatory audits include audits performed for certain of our businesses in the United States, which audits are required by federal or state regulatory auditory audits include audits performed for certain of our businesses in the United States, which audits are required by federal or state regulatory audits are required by federal or state regulatory audits are required by federal or state regulatory fields.
+Regulatory audits include audits performed for certain of our businesses in the United States, which audits are required by federal or state regulatory authorities.